-Petal fall: Surround, spinosad, Regalia, oil.
+Petal fall: Surround, spinosad, possibly other viruses (Madex HP, CM granulosis), Regalia, oil.
 Plus myclobutanil for cedar apple rust if non-organic.

 Regalia is a pro-active disease fighter, it helps plants build up disease resistance.
 I’m not sure how well it works but I have been using it for several years now.

 General Surround spraying tips: Surround is challenging to get the hang of, but it is not impossible.
 Here is a long list of tips for using Surround on both pome and stone fruits which you may find helpful.

 - You need to keep a good coat of Surround from petal fall to fruit around nickel-sized.
 I use 3c per gallon for the first several sprays and after 1" or more rain, 2c per gallon other times.

 - While it is most important to cover the fruitlets, the branches around the fruits also need good coverage as the curculio is mostly walking between fruitlets.